mabel-dev/korolev/README.md

 The purpose of this document is to describe how the opportunity to create a unified set of tools and common interfaces for the acquision, processing and publishing of data could be realized.

 ### Scope

+The system will be used as the primary data platform for CSO, it must support

 ## Problem Space